Fables: The Wolf Among Us

-Plot

 Sales

 The first issue sold an estimated 13,600 copies.

 Reception

 According to Comic Book Round Up, comic book series received an average score of 8.1 out of 10 based on 13 reviews.
 IGN gave Fables: The Wolf Among Us #1 an 8 "Great" Rating.
 Greg Mcelhatton from Comic Book Resources wrote the first issue "is a nice way for those of us who never played the computer game to finally read its story".
-Richard Gray from Newsarama gave Fables: The Wolf Among Us #1 an 7 score of 10 and feels "It might not be quite up to scratch with the main series that inspired it, but it is nevertheless a worthy companion to one of the most essential pieces of comic literature in the last few decades".
+Richard Gray from Newsarama gave Fables: The Wolf Among Us #1 an 7 score of 10 and feels that "it might not be quite up to scratch with the main series that inspired it, but it is nevertheless a worthy companion to one of the most essential pieces of comic literature in the last few decades".
 His colleague Edward Kaye gave first issue an 6 score of 10.